Yasho-Bapat/pures/pure5.md

 * As part of the regular Uptane-compliant software update workflow, a document stating the plan to change the Trust Anchor must be directed to be processed by the Primary ECU - the flow remains the same, with the Primary verifying the root of trust with the current Trust Anchor.
+This document may contain information about the new TA, such as its name, public key, etc.
-* During the next software update cycle, while verifying the identity of the Trust Anchor as part of verifying the certificate chain of trust, (Step 3 in full verification), the Primary SHALL verify the identity of the new Trust Anchor through the document received in the previous update cycle.
+* During the next software update cycle, while verifying the identity of the Trust Anchor as part of verifying the certificate chain of trust, (Step 3 in full verification), the Primary SHALL verify the identity of the new Trust Anchor through the document received in the previous update cycle and its own TAL.
   * If the identities do not match, the Primary SHALL drop the received contents (if any), notify the Director and terminate the connection.
   * If the identities match, the Primary will continue with the rest of the full